(Last Updated on : 19-01-2019)

 West Singhbhum District is an administrative district of Jharkhand forming the southern region of the state.
 The majority of the population of West Singhbhum District comprises tribal population.

-District of Jharkhand has a colourful history and is well known for its demographic varieties.
-Ranchi is also called the city of waterfalls and lakes.
+is one of the most important districts of Jharkhand, which has a colourful history and demographic varieties.
+Ranchi is also called the city

 District of Jharkhand has its headquarters at Dumka.
 This district occupies an area of 3716 sq kms.
-The geographical features of Dumka District include forests, rivers and hill ranges.
+The geographical features of Dumka District include forests

 Giridih District, which acquired the status of an independent district on 6th December 1972, has a close association with the parent district Hazaribagh